Sheth007/ECommerce-Price-Scraper/README.md

 #options.add_argument("--headless") (just comment this out)
 ```
 ## ⚡ Sometimes it give you the wrong price but you will get the idea of average price 👍.
+## 🌟 Give it a start if it helps you.